shipwrecks/p3/readme.md

 http://p3.nearsightedninja.me

 ## Description
-A utility for generating lorem ipsum text, and a utility random user names.
+A utility for generating lorem ipsum text, and a utility for generating random user names.
 The amount of results is defined by user.
-The random user names can also provide address and/or profile information as defined by the user.
+The random user name generator can also provide address and/or profile information as defined by the user.

 ## Demo
 I will demo live during section.